sam-packer/Shibboleth-Threat-Detection/README.md

 data, there isn't a problem with having a cluster of older malicious logins while accumulating newer login data.

 Each time you start the web application, it will check for updates from MaxMind and StopForumSpam for new files.
-If they are found, they will automatically be downloaded.
+If any are found, they will automatically be downloaded.
 It will also try and connect to the database and run a simple query.
 This is called a "preflight check" and confirms your environment is set up correctly.